If you are looking for information on Charcot Marie Tooth Disease Facts or a CMT fact sheet you have come to the right place!

 -Always encourage the child and evaluate the individual bases on their efforts, in regard to potential rather than his skill level.
 Remember their best effort will almost definitely look different from other people’s best.

-Click here to a PDF COPY OF THE CMT Checklist
+Click here for a PDF OF THE CMT Checklist

 If you have a child with CMT or a similar disability and would like to learn more about what you can do to raise a happy and resilient child with special needs click here.